 But don’t dismiss Boulder as a mere stop on your way elsewhere.

-Besides being a college town (It’s home to the University of Colorado, Boulder), it offers an abundance of outdoor activities.
+Besides being a college town (It’s home to the University of Colorado, Boulder), it offers many outdoor activities.

-Head to Pearl’s Street Mall after a day of adventure to check many restaurants, breweries and don’t forget to grab a souvenir in one of the local Colorado shops that are in abundance here.
+Head to Pearl’s Street Mall after a day of adventure to check many restaurants, breweries and don’t forget to grab a souvenir in one of the local Colorado shops in abundance here.

 Here you can also find a buzzing art scene, so it’s not just rock climbers and outdoor bums who are attracted to this place.